25 May 2017

 United Nations of Australia Association Roundtable – a 21st century response to attacks on aid and health care workers in conflict zones

-The theme of the Roundtable was “A 21st century response to attacks on aid and health care workers in conflict zones’.
-The overall objective of the Roundtable was to test the viability of an Australian led proposal to develop and pilot a digital solution aimed at reducing attacks on healthcare in war zones.
+The theme of the Roundtable was: “A 21st century response to attacks on aid and health care workers in conflict zones."
+The overall objective of the day was to test the viability of an Australian led proposal to develop and pilot a digital solution aimed at reducing attacks on healthcare in war zones.

 The proposal was tabled by Professor Tarun Weeramanthri, Chief Health Officer and Director of Public Health at the Western Australian Department of Health.
-Professor Weeramanthri recently returned from a mission in Iraq had firsthand knowledge of the impact these attacks have on the provision of healthcare in conflict zones.
+Professor Weeramanthri recently returned from a mission in Iraq, where he gained firsthand knowledge of the impact attacks have on the provision of healthcare in conflict zones.

 Read the Communiqué resulting from the Roundtable.